 with Stephen Hammond

-And there must be consequences for a false accuser.
-The bigger problem is workplaces that fail to deal with harassment complaints.
-Too often, managers assigned to address the harassment have no idea how to handle it effectively.
-When they deem something to be a false accusation, they make the mistake of letting it die, thus leaving the wrongfully accused person undisciplined but steaming.
-For the sake of fairness, employee morale, and avoidance of future such cases, if not for overall honesty's sake, I say it's far better to take stern action against the person who knowingly made the false accusation
+If there are no consequences for a false accusation, others will think they can get away with the same and the wrongly accused will be furious.
+For the sake of fairness, employee morale, and avoidance of future such cases, if not for overall honesty's sake, I say it's far better to take stern action against the person who knowingly made the false accusation.

-This is TIP #11 of 26 WEEKLY TIPS for managers and supervisors.
+This is TIP #8 of 26 BI-WEEKLY TIPS for managers and supervisors.

 It is available on a subscription basis.